Wuzzmi/swe1r-autosplitter-libresplit/README.md

 |  | Tabbed Time Removed | Tabbed Time Counted |
 |:---:|:---:|:---:|
 |**noTab =**| true | false |
+> [!warning]
+> While **```noTab == true```** if you right click in LibreSplit and click reload, you will trigger a bug!
+> This bug seems to invert loading time.
+So if the timer would normally be running it will not run, but will run while in a loading screen or while tabbed-out.
+> If this happens you will need to fully disable and enable the script in LibreSplit.

 ___
 ### VIEW EXTRA STATS IN TERMINAL